HaixuSong/GPU_Programming_CUDA_HW/hw1/HW1 Report.md

 #### Step 7: Launch CUDA Kernel

+Note: why I called time stopping after cudaMemcpy?
+This is because the CUDA function is async, which means after calling CUDA function, host code continue going on, while the GPU is still calculating.
+So if we put the time stopping after another CUDA API, it will wait this API done running, then stop the watch.
+So this may cause a little error of GFLOPS calculation, but it's better than 0 microseconds.

 #### Step 8: Get Result and Free Device Memory

 Copy the result from device global memory to host.
 Then free those memory allocated for these matrices.